preston4896/governance_voting_dApp/README.md

     - `$ npm run compile` : Compiles the JSX code to JS code using Babel.
     - `$ npm run build` : Minifies the JS file to be used for production.
     - `$ npm run start` : Creates a server and starts the dApp locally.

+## Known Issue(s):
+1. Transaction has been consistently failing on the Goerli Testnet due to Out Of Gas error.

+2. (Not necessarily an issue, more of a poor UX design) The loading screen would usually stay for about 20 seconds long, this is because it takes an average of 20 seconds to include a transaction into a new block.
+(Probably longer on Rospten, being a PoW network)

 ## Future Improvements